epfl-ada/ada-2024-project-thelordsofdata/index.md

 {% include runtime_plot.html %}

 From the runtime box plots we can observe that there is not much difference in the runtime of movies between the classes.
 The class where the domestic percentage dominates has a median of 103 and the other class, a median of 108.
 They both contain a similar amount of outliers.
-It is to note that for the blue class, there is one big outlier: a movie that has a runtime of 222 minutes.
+It is to note that the red class shows slightly more variance.

 ## Ratings